-I became intrigued with the story of Nathaniel the apostle while watching the TV series “The Chosen.”
-They portray Nathaniel as crying out to God, but receiving no response.
+I became intrigued with the story of Nathanael the apostle while watching the TV series “The Chosen.”
+They portray Nathanael as crying out to God, but receiving no response.
 Have you ever felt unseen by God?
 Have you felt He has been silent as you called out to Him?
 We find Nathaniel’s unusual and unique story in only a few verses, but there is so much to learn from his life and encounter with Jesus.

-Was Nathaniel One of the 12 Disciples?
+Was Nathanael One of the 12 Disciples?

 Nathaniel vs Nathanael